KGConf/open-kg-curriculum/curriculum/learning_paths/README.md

-# Learning Paths
+# Learning Paths within the Open Curriculum

-## Open Curriculum

-#### Knowledge Graph
-- What is a “knowledge graph”?
-  - Can you give me a straightforward high-level concept that doesn’t trip over itself?
-  - How is a knowledge graph different from “linked data” or “the semantic web”?

 ##  The People Side of Knowledge Graphs
+### Steep Learning Curve and Scarce Training
 - Existing tools are not user-friendly: Why is the subject so 🤬 complicated?
 - Why hasn’t anyone produced an educational starting point that isn’t mired in academic or technical jargon?
 - Why is there no single, at least *semi*-canonical source of education about the subject?